View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

 - First Aid: Warts

-A port-wine stain is a birthmark that literally looks like maroon wine was spilled or splashed on the skin.
+A port-wine stain is a type of birthmark that got its name because it looks like maroon wine was spilled or splashed on the skin.
 Though they often start out looking pink at birth, port-wine stains tend to become darker (usually reddish-purple or dark red) as kids grow.

 For most kids, port-wine stains are no big deal — they're just part of who they are.
 And some port-wine stains are barely noticeable, especially when they're located somewhere other than the face.